 - How to find the best keywords for your niche

-- The best niche keyword research tools
+- The best niche keyword research tools for your blog

 What Is Niche Keyword Research?

 Niche keyword research involves learning the language your audience uses to search for content about a narrow, singular topic (versus a broad category).

 Once you understand the terms your customers enter into search engines (e.g., Google), it’ll make it easier for you to create things they want.

 Niche keywords are a specific subset of terms within a broad category.

 For example, cameras are a niche in the electronics industry, while dogs are a niche in the pet industry.
 Both of those words are smaller pieces of a larger pie.

 However, “cameras” and “dogs” are still broad search terms.